MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/2-terraform.md

 As a resource topology becomes complex, understanding the meaning and impact of infrastructure changes can be difficult.

-The Terraform CLI enables users to validate and preview infrastructure changes before application.
+Terraform enables users to validate and preview infrastructure changes before application.
 Previewing infrastructure changes in a safe manner has several benefits:

 - Team members can collaborate more effectively by quickly understanding proposed changes and their impact.
 - Unintended changes can be caught early in the development process